biotope/biotope-element/docs/lifecycle.md

 ---

 A `biotope-element` component goes through several lifecycle stages which have callbacks associated.
-These callbacks can be used to add custom functionality in several point in the lifetime of the component.
+These callbacks can be used to add custom functionality on the different stage in the lifetime of the component.
 As `biotope-element` is based on Web Components, it supports all lifecycle hooks from Web Components.

-We did a small adjustment however on the timing of two of the hooks.
+However, we did a small adjustment on the timing of two of the hooks.
 But we'll get into more detail on their sections.

 ## Hook order